We just returned from the most fantastic trip ever. You arranged a beautiful itinerary for us that was absolutely brilliant.

 To add the final good fortune to our trip, when we got to Dubai on Emirates they were overbooked and we were then upgraded to First Class on the Dubai to SF flight – a totally wonderful way to travel.
 We will forever more be Emirates fans.
 8 people in first class and 4 flight attendants.
 We slept cozily in our “suite” and ate wonderful food.
 The Champagne they served was Dom Perignon.
 Wow.
 We came back to SF and were ready to get back into the swing of things the next day having slept so well.

 You are fabulous in arranging this totally wonderful trip for us.
-We will soon send you another email asking you about some suggestions for our next trip to Africa, most likely next year.
+We will soon send you another email asking you about some suggestions for our next adventure vacation or our next trip to Africa, most likely next year..
 Thank you for all you did for us.

 Susan & Alan P., clients of Katie Cadar